SOUND AND ENTRAINMENT

 You use less energy when you’re in sync with the surrounding energy; you use more when you’re out of sync.
 It’s ok to speed up during the day if you have a great deal of work to accomplish but you need to give your body opportunities to slow down.
 We all need regularly scheduled time to recover and to stimulate the parasympathetic system (our natural relaxation response).
 To find external rhythms that are slow (nature, quiet surroundings, music, and vibrations) to entrain to.

 That is why taking time for yourself is so important.
 Self-care and taking time to slow your internal rhythm so that your body can regain balance is essential.
-Vibrational Sound Therapy (VST) is a remarkable and restorative opportunity to aid your body in that very effort.
-For more information, or to schedule an appointment, contact me today!
+Sound Therapy is a remarkable and restorative opportunity to aid your body in that very effort.
+For more information, or to schedule an appointment, contact us today!